swift-conductor/conductor-client-python/docs/metadata.md

 workflow_builder.input_parameters(["a", "b"])
 ```

-You should be able to register your workflow at the Conductor Server:
+You should be able to register your workflow with the Conductor Server:

 ```python
 workflowDef = workflow.to_workflow_def()